jwallet/spy-spotify/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an enhancement or an new feature to improve Spytify
+about: Suggest an new feature to improve Spytify
+title: ''
+labels: feature ✨
+assignees: ''

 ---

-**What problem will this new feature resolves ?**
-> A clear and concise description of what problem you encountered that this idea can resolve.

-**What feature or enhancement would you like to see added ?**
-> Explain how this idea can improve Spytify.